DIZZINESS & VERTIGO

 SUPPLEMENTS AND HERBAL REMEDIES

-– Gingko biloba will improve blood circulation in the brain and may be effective in dealing with this problem especially when is caused by aging process or poor blood circulation in the brain and oxygenation.
+– Ginkgo biloba will improve blood circulation in the brain and may be effective in dealing with this problem especially when is caused by ageing process or poor blood circulation in the brain and oxygenation.
 Also when we age there is a reduction of blood and oxygen supply to many parts of our bodies is reduced.
 Try two capsules three times a day over two months.

 – Try Ginger as it helped many people to cope with dizziness.

 – Panax or other types of Ginseng such as Siberian, etc. It should heal if low blood pressure is the cause of dizziness.
 You may also try Licorice root supplements or Ashwaganda.